 During the autumn holidays our 1st XI compete in the Kanga Cup down in Canberra and the U16As compete in the annual St Andrew’s Cup.
 June features the annual exchange visit from Melbourne High School whereby our top year 11 and year 10 students combine to represent the college and play in two friendly matches.
 Additionally our 1st XI participates in the annual CHS Knockout Tournament.

-Currently at High, we have 500 footballers in 33 teams.
+Currently at High, we have 550 footballers in 40 teams.
 Each team is provided with a coach that has accreditation in football coaching and refereeing.
-Additionally we have provided our footballers with specialist coaching in goalkeeping, strength and conditioning and Pilates for our 1st and 2nd XI players.
-This season we have recruited Tony Dunn as our Football Coaching coordinator.
-Tony owns and runs a Football Academy called Aussieroos.
+Additionally, we have provided our footballers with specialist coaching in goalkeeping, and strength and conditioning.
+This season we have recruited Jason Hayhurst as our Football Coaching Coordinator and 1st XI Coach.
+Jason owns and runs his own Football Academy called Football Focus.
 With over 25 years of experience in coaching 1000’s of players from beginners to international level with a great deal of success.
-Tony is affiliated with Celtic Football Club and in the Autumn Holidays Celtic Football Academy come and conduct a training day for all our players.
 We have also recruited a sports physiotherapist to attend all 1st and 2nd XI matches on Saturday’s to help with injuries and then on Monday mornings to assess students for the week.

 High Football Family